Maximally Symmetric Boost-Invariant Solutions of the Boltzmann Equation in Foliated Geometries: Cotangent bundle formulation of kinetic theory

 This equation can be interpreted as the vanishing of the total derivative of $f$ along the flow generated by $\widehat{\mathcal{K}}$ in phase space.
 By introducing an affine parameter $\lambda$ along integral curves of this vector field, we impose

 where we identify the characteristic equations

 The integrals of this system yield the momentum–map invariants $\mathcal{J}_\mathcal{K}$~\eqref{eq:mom-map}, associated with the Killing vector field~$\mathcal{K}$.
-Now, in the case when we have a set of Killing vectors \(\mathcal{K}_a\) ($a=1,..,N$) forming a Lie algebra, the corresponding conditions \(\pounds_{\tilde{K}_a} f=0\) define a system of first–order characteristic equations in phase space.
+Now, in the case when we have a set of Killing vectors \(\mathcal{K}_a\) ($a=1,..,N$) forming a Lie algebra $\mathfrak{g}$ of a symmetry group $G$, the corresponding conditions \(\pounds_{\tilde{K}_a} f=0\) define a system of first–order characteristic equations in phase space.
 In the adapted local coordinates $(x^\mu,p_\nu)$ on $\mathcal{T}^*\mathcal{M}$, the invariants obtained from the characteristic system of the lifted Killing fields coincide with the momentum maps associated with each symmetry generator, $\mathcal{J}_{a} = p_\mu \mathcal{K}^\mu_a$.
 Under the Poisson bracket, the momentum maps satisfy the same Lie–algebra relations as the Killing vectors from which they are constructed.
 Now, by differentiating $\mathcal{J}_{a}$ along the lifted flow, i.e., along a given trajectory, yields

 where we make use of Eq.~\eqref{eq:characp}.
 This expression shows that the quantities derived through the characteristic equations in adapted local coordinates are precisely these momentum maps expressed in that basis.
-Hence, the general solution of $\pounds_{\tilde{\mathcal{K}}_a}f=0$ can locally be written as a function of the corresponding momentum maps,
+Hence, the condition $\pounds_{\tilde{\mathcal{K}}_a}f=0$ admits a solution which can be written as a function of the corresponding momentum maps,